kip-dk/angular-xrm-webresource/README.md

 1. Create an angular application with angular cli
 1. Add the angular application to your visual studio solution
 1. Deploy the application to your Dynamic 365
-1. Make your angular cli application work with IE.
+1. Make your angular cli application work - first in general, secondly with IE.
 1. Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi
 1. Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamic 365